bright-coders-2/Kata-Ruby-ToDo-App/README.md

 Num | Feature | Notes
 ----- | ---- | ----
-1 | Users should login to the App | Devise/Omniauth
+1 | Users should login to the App | [Clearance](https://github.com/thoughtbot/clearance) ó Devise/Omniauth
 2 | Users can create, read, update and delete (CRUD) lists of TODOs |
 3 | Users cand CRUD taks on a list |
 4 | Users can export their lists with their tasks to CSV and PDF files. |